ManageIQ/manageiq-ui-service/docs/howto.md

 # How to

-## Add A Functional Zone
+## Add A Functional Area
-The sum total of the following parts, a left navigation entry point, root/supporting states and root/supporting components are the core components that make up a functional zone.
-As of writing, the Service UI, (SUI) contains four functional zones:
+The sum total of the following parts, a left navigation entry point, root/supporting states and root/supporting components are the core components that make up a functional area.
+As of writing, the Service UI, (SUI) contains four functional areas:
 * [Dashboard](../client/app/dashboard)
 * [My Services](../client/app/services)
 * [My Orders](../client/app/requests)
 * [Service Catalogs](../client/app/catalogs)

-Each functional zone has a root resource explorer and a details page corresponding to the listed resource.
+Each functional area has a root resource explorer and a details page corresponding to the listed resource.
-This guide will identify each aspect of functional zones and explain the code patterns that make it work.
+This guide will identify each aspect of functional areas and explain the code patterns that make it work.
 As a developer once asked:

 > What is the UX term for the "bottom right half of the screen"